Phase 2 – MD Curriculum

 Phase 2 Timeline

-Students in Phase 2 of the ForWard Curriculum complete the Care Across the Life Cycle and Chronic and Preventative Care blocks in the spring.
-After summer break, student complete the Acute Care and Surgical and Procedural Care blocks in the fall.
+Students in Phase 2 of the ForWard Curriculum complete the Specialized Care of Obstetric, Gynecologic and Pediatric Patients and Chronic and Preventative Care blocks in the spring.
+After summer break, students complete the Acute Care and Surgical and Procedural Care blocks in the fall.

 Phase 2 Blocks